pivotal/docs-tap/tap-gui/plugins/app-live-view.md

 This easy-to-use interface provides ways to troubleshoot, learn, and maintain an overview of certain aspects of the running processes.
 It gives a level of control to the users to change some parameters, such as environment properties, without a restart (where the Spring Boot application, for example, supports that).

-## Landing Page and Instance List Page (the temporary entry point in Tanzu Application Platform Beta 3)
+## Landing page and instance list page (the temporary entry point in Tanzu Application Platform Beta 3)

 The temporary main page of App Live View in Tanzu Application Platform GUI, and the following list of individual instances (when you click on the application entries on the first page), gives you an overview of all running processes recognized by the underlying Application Live View infrastructure.